freohr/13A-monster-parser/README.md

 ### Dependencies

 -   [CustomJS](https://github.com/saml-dev/obsidian-custom-js): to run the parser's Javascript from a dedicated script file
 -   [QuickAdd](https://quickadd.obsidian.guide/docs/): to create a file from the template via prompters
 -   [Fantasy Statblocks](https://plugins.javalent.com/statblocks): to render the statblocks

 ## How to Use

+### In Obsidian

-### First Setup
+#### First Setup

 1. Install and enable the [needed dependencies](#dependencies) in your vault
 2. From this repo, download the `assets` folder and its content, and put them somewhere in your vault (I like having an `assets` dir at the root of my vaults to group this kind of files and be able to locate them easily with core functionnalities and plugins).
 The suggested structure is:

 ```
 assets
   |- scripts